You are living in La La Land if you buy things you don’t need with funds you don’t have – all to impress people you don’t even like!

 Open is what is IN.
 Aim to get your indoors out and your outdoors in.
 This will add depth, and most of all create a feeling of harmony.

-That’s it folks.
+If you’re a longtime homeowner and are looking to find a new way to make money in your retirement, you may wish to explore the the benefits of drawdown equity release.
+That’s it, folks.
 Don’t forget that being happy does not come from buying something you don’t have but more often than not, from recognizing and appreciating what you do have.